 \section{Misaligned Time Preferences}

-Our analysis so far has assumed that the principal and the agent share an identical discount rate, a simplification that isolated their conflict of interest to their distinct valuations of the project's outcome.
-In this section, we relax this assumption to investigate how misaligned time preferences influence the optimal persuasion strategy.
-As we demonstrate below, when the agent is significantly more impatient than the principal, his impatience amplifies his sensitivity to the riskiness of the stopping time beyond that of the principal, which causes a structural change in the optimal information policy.
+Our analysis has thus far assumed that the two parties share a common discount rate, a simplification that effectively isolated their conflicts to the distinct state-dependent valuations of the project.
+In this section, we relax this assumption to investigate the effect of misaligned time preferences on the principal's persuasion strategy.
+As demonstrated below, since the agent's relative impatience introduces an additional source of curvature in his preferences over stopping time lotteries, when this effect dominates (i.e. he is significantly more impatient than the principal), it could alter the principal disclosure pattern from one-shot to gradual at the optimum.

-Let $r_P$ and $r_A$ denote the discount rates of the principal and the agent, respectively.
-The conflict of interest is now determined not only by the benefit-cost ratio but also by the ratio of their discount rates.
-The agent prefers to experiment longer than the principal if and only if
+Denote $r_P$ and $r_A$ the discount rates of the principal and the agent, respectively.
+In this setting, the two parties' conflict of interest is jointly determined by the relative valuations of the project and their divergent discount rates.
+The agent prefers to experiment longer than the principal, if and only if

-Intuitively, \emph{ceteris paribus}, a more patient player (i.e., one with a lower discount rate) naturally prefers a later stopping time.
-Consequently, when the agent is sufficiently impatient (a large $r_A$), he will desire to stop significantly earlier than the principal.
-As a result, high impatience (a large $r_A$) drives the agent to prefer a stopping time that is significantly earlier than the principal's.
+That is, a more patient player (i.e., one with a lower discount rate) naturally prefers a later stopping time, ceteris paribus.